OPINION: We try hard but we can't hide our racism towards refugees in Offaly

 In terms of the arrival of refugees, it is veiled behind comments of concern for local issues.
 Homelessness is a legitimate and major issue in this country, but using it in every argument is often a ploy to justify ignoring some other form of social tragedy.
 The conflating of issues that have no link to one another is the go-to.

 Healthcare, housing, welfare - these are the areas referenced when people criticise the accommodation of refugees in their areas.
 This is where the much-fabled phenomenon of fake news comes into play.
 'They get expensive buggies, social welfare, top-of-the-range phones and social houses.'
-The nonsense and faux outrage shared on our social media networks to back up the deeply entrenched opposition.
+This is the nonsense and faux outrage shared on our social media networks in an attempt to justify the deeply entrenched opposition.